skyworth-web/Grace-Thalia/SETUP.md

 ### 5. First Use

+1. Make sure your server is running with OPENAI_API_KEY set
-1. Click the extension icon in Chrome
+2. Click the extension icon in Chrome
-2. Enter your OpenAI API key
-3. Fill in your profile information (optional)
-4. Upload your resume (PDF, DOCX, or TXT)
+3. Upload your resume (PDF, DOCX, or TXT)
-5. Paste the job description
+4. Optionally paste the job description
-6. Click **Save & Embed** (wait for success message)
+5. Click **Save & Embed** (wait for success message)
-7. Click **Start Interview Co-Pilot**
+6. Click **Start Interview Co-Pilot**
-8. Join a meeting on Google Meet, Zoom, or Teams
+7. Join a meeting on Google Meet, Zoom, or Teams
-9. Enable captions/transcripts in the meeting
+8. Enable captions/transcripts in the meeting
-10. Watch for suggestions in the bottom-right corner!
+9. Watch for suggestions in the bottom-right corner!

 ## Troubleshooting